Arty2/valgrind/README.md

 ## Configuration

 You may set the [Live demo](https://rawcdn.githack.com/Arty2/valgrind/master/valgrind.html) as your Homepage, or use a plugin such as [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/) (Firefox) or [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia/) (Chrome).
-Click the gear (`⚙`) button, or double click anywhere to open the Settings panel.
+Click the gear (`⚙`) button<!-- , or double click anywhere --> to open the Settings panel.
 Your modifications are saved automatically in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 To see your changes, it is necessary to click the Reload (`⭯`) button.
 Click the gear icon again, or hit the `Esc` key to exit the Settings panel and automatically reload the page.
 There is currently no way to automatically backup your settings.
 You can click the Reset (`⭞`) button to return to the initial, default state.

 The font used in the screenshot above is [Lekton](https://fonts.google.com/specimen/Lekton) designed at ISIA Urbino, Italy.
 Specifically the [Lekton Greek](https://www.roleplay.gr/blog/greekifying-lekton-font) version, autohinted by the author.